Top of the pageActionset

 Choosing a blood pressure monitor

-An automatic blood pressure monitor is recommended.
+An automatic blood pressure monitor is recommended for use at home.
 These monitors are easy to use.
 They do the measuring for you.
-Try to choose a monitor that has been validated to give accurate readings.footnote 1 Contact your doctor if you want help choosing a monitor.
+Try to choose a monitor that has been tested and validated so that you can trust it to give accurate readings.
+Contact your doctor if you want help choosing a monitor.

 A monitor that measures blood pressure in your arm is recommended for most people.
 Blood pressure monitors used on the wrist aren't as reliable as those that use arm cuffs.
 Wrist monitors should be used only by people who can't use arm cuffs for physical reasons.
 And devices that use finger monitors aren't recommended at all.

-The size of the blood pressure cuff and where you place it can greatly affect how accurate your device is.
+The size of the blood pressure cuff and where you place it can greatly affect how accurate your monitor is.
 If the cuff is too small or too large, the results won't be right.
-You may have to measure your arm and choose a monitor that comes in the right size.
+You may have to measure your arm and choose a cuff that comes in the right size.

 If you can, try to choose a monitor that saves the blood pressure readings.
 You may want to choose one that can print your results or send them directly to your doctor.

-When you first get a blood pressure device, check its accuracy.
+When you first get a blood pressure monitor, check its accuracy.
 Do this by comparing its readings with those you get at the doctor's office.
-Ask your doctor or nurse to watch you use your device to make sure that you are doing it right and that it works right.
-It's a good idea to have your device checked every year at the doctor's office.
+Ask your doctor or nurse to watch you use your monitor to make sure that you are doing it right and that it works right.
+It's a good idea to compare your monitor readings with your doctor's office readings every year.
+If your monitor is not giving accurate readings, the manufacturer or a medical equipment supply company can test your monitor.

 Using a blood pressure monitor at home